alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 In this blog post, we’ll see firsthand how HPE Machine Learning Development Environment can remove infrastructure code in a real-world research script and, at the same time, provide out-of-the-box distributed training, checkpointing, hyperparameter search, and visualization functionality, drastically accelerating research teams’ capabilities.
 We’ll also touch on the features that allow teams to collaborate effectively.

 If you are interested in more details about how this example was developed, take a look at the Appendix.
-For a full, in-depth, model porting guide, check out this [model porting guide.](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html) The code for this example and instructions to run can be found in the [repository](https://github.com/ighodgao/determined_medmnist_e2e).
+For a full, in-depth, model porting guide, check out this [model porting guide.](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html) This [repository](https://github.com/ighodgao/determined_medmnist_e2e)contains all the code referenced in this post, as well as instructions on how to run it.

 ### Experiment visualization and metric logging